 Many people sit around the fireplace and read a book or talk to their family with a glass of wine.
 Most classic homes will have several fireplaces, and they are considered a luxury item in real estate today.
 It’s hard to remember the time where chimneys were used for heat, and the job was dangerous.
 Let’s a quick look into chimney sweeping history and what made them so popular.

 Chimneys became extremely popular in the 1600s because fireplaces were used for heat.
 Some homes even had a fireplace in every room.
 People first started using coal for their fires.
 While coal was cheaper than wood, it caused a lot of soot to build up.
 Hence the need for the chimney sweeping industry.
 People quickly realized that the soot building up in their chimneys needed to be cleaned somehow.
-Not cleaning the soot was causing dirty homes, lung problems, and fires.
+Not cleaning the soot was causing dirty homes, lung problems, and fires (read all about ways to get the soot out of your carpet here).

 More quickly, though, some would get stuck in the chimney and die from inhaling the soot for too long.
 Others would fall from roofs and not survive.
 Worse, many of the chimney sweepers were children.
 The children were small enough that they could climb up into the chimney to clean it.
 These children were either from very poor families or orphans, so they didn’t understand or care how dangerous the job was; they simply needed the work.